-- Recruitment adverts (long form) state that Veriflo is an equal opportunities employer. - Interviewing and recruitment operations are performed aligned with best practices, with the support of HR personnel. - The Company induction makes our commitment clear - All personnel review and sign this policy during onboarding
+- Recruitment adverts (long form) state that Veriflo is an equal opportunities employer. - Interviewing and recruitment operations are performed aligned with best practices, with the support of HR personnel. - The Company induction makes our commitment clear - All employees and subcontractors to undergo Sexual Harassment Awareness training - All personnel review and sign this policy during onboarding